zimmoc/tastehub/README.md

 - **Most Liked Recipes Sidebar Component**: A sidebar showcasing the recipes with the most likes.
 - **Notification System**: Notifies users when they receive comments or new followers.

 Additionally, while a rating system was considered, I decided against it for now to avoid making users feel judged by ratings.
 Instead, the number of likes and comments serves as an indicator of a recipe's popularity and quality.
-However, a rating system is not ruled out for future implementation.
+However, a rating system is not ruled out for future implementation since the backend is already prepared for it.

 ## Planning